michaelssavage/plantbassd/posts/takeovers/carmen-electro-30-7-21.md

 pic: "/takeovers/16_Carmen-Electro.jpg"
 artistPage: "https://www.instagram.com/carmenelectro/"
 postLink: "https://www.instagram.com/p/CR881PWDvBL/"
+bio: "With one of the coolest names in the game for sure, Carmen Electro takes over our playlist for its 16th edition!"
+path: "takeovers"
 ---

 ### With one of the coolest names in the game for sure, Carmen Electro takes over our playlist for its 16th edition!